-Broken bones can lead to ongoing medical attention, expensive bills, and even long-term damage to your body.
-If you suffered from a broken bone injury in a car accident caused by another party, you could be able to recover compensation by filing a legal claim.
+Broken bones are painful and can lead to ongoing medical care, expensive bills, and even long-term damage to your body.
+If you suffered from a broken bone injury in a car accident caused by another party, you could recover financial compensation by making an insurance claim or filing a lawsuit.

-If you are interested in learning more about what you can do next, the Law Offices of Anidjar & Levine is available to help answer your questions about the legal process.
-Call (407) 500-4000 to schedule a free, no-obligation consultation with a team member today.
-An Orlando broken bones caused by a car accident lawyer might be able to help you with your case.
+If you are interested in learning more about what you can do next, our law firm is available to help answer your questions about the legal process.
+An Orlando broken bones car accident lawyer is available to evaluate your case.